colin-gourlay/sundown-sessions/src/content/releases/o/orchestral-manoeuvres-in-the-dark/orchestral-manoeuvres-in-the-dark/index.md

 ---
 ## About

-Orchestral Manoeuvres In The Dark is a release by Orchestral Manoeuvres In The Dark released in 1983.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Messages.
+*Orchestral Manoeuvres In The Dark* earns its place in the Sundown Sessions catalogue through “Messages”, a selection that offers a direct route into Orchestral Manoeuvres In The Dark's work.

+Heard in the context of the full release, “Messages” is an invitation to explore beyond the track featured on the show.